 The KitchenAid Blade was one of the top scorers in our messiness testing, earning an 8 out of 10.

 This was mostly due to its removable grinding bowl, which makes both transferring grinds and cleaning out the bowl very easy.
-The only reason it didn't get a higher has to do with its grinding consistency.
+The only reason it didn't get a higher score has to do with its grinding consistency.
 It always made some fine dust that got gunked up in the grinding bowl, which required a little bit of extra cleaning effort to get off.
-Still, it was far and away the best blade grinder we tested in terms keeping the kitchen clean.
+Still, it was far and away the best blade grinder we tested in terms of keeping the kitchen clean.
 In this regard it even rivaled some of the nicer burr grinders we tested.

 While the KitchenAid Blade is not a top model, it delivers quite a bit of performance in comparison to what you pay.
 It lists for $50, but is generally available online for less than $30.
 Considering its taste quality, user friendliness, and mess free operation, we consider the KitchenAid Blade an excellent value at this price.
 If you're looking for an inexpensive grinder, you're going to be hard pressed to find a better value.